 Imagine a world where money keeps losing its purchasing power, and all your favorite items now cost way more than usual.
 This is what happens during hyperinflation.
 If you're concerned about hyperinflation, it's crucial to think about what to buy before hyperinflation hits.
 Why?

 The United States has been experiencing one of the worst inflations in several decades.
-In February 2022, the Consumer Price Index (CPI), the most widely used measure of inflation, rose 0.8%, up 7.9% over the last twelve months.
-This is the highest rate the country has seen in 40 years.
+In February 2022, the Consumer Price Index (CPI), the most widely used measure of inflation, rose 0.8%, up 7.9% over the previous twelve months.
+This was the highest rate the country has seen in 40 years.

 Hyperinflation describes rapid, excess, and out-of-control general price increases in an economy.
 So while inflation measures the pace of rising prices for goods and services, hyperinflation is inflation that is rising more than 50% per month.

-So, imagine buying the same groceries for $500 weekly and then the price increasing to $750 the next month and $1,125 the month after.
-This economic situation has several implications for a country’s economy and creates panic.
+So, imagine buying the same groceries for $500 weekly, and then the price increases to $750 the next month and $1,125 the month after!

-We’ll answer this shortly, but first, let’s see why hyperinflation occurs.
+We’ll answer this shortly, but first, let’s learn why hyperinflation occurs.